PoSihDun/MineCraftMods/README.md

 Server Address will be your servers IP and port.
 10.0.0.1:25565
 port:25565 is default and can be changed in the properties.server file.

+Follow my tutorial on how to get spigot booted and rooted.
+Once that is done you can run this script.
+There is two other scripts required in order to make this one work.
+You can download both from here.

+Once the script is running, go into Minecraft and type the corresponding # into the chat to activate the mod.
+1 :Water Pool jutsu!
+2 :Flowing Lava Jutsu!
+3 :Portal Summoning Jutsu
+4 :Oak Wood Jutsu
+5 :Obsidian Forbidin Jutsu
+6 :Amenotejikara
+7 :All Mighty Push
+8 :Fireball Jutsu
+11 :Arrow Glass Prism Jutsu
+12 :Diamond Prism Jutsu
+13 :Ender Tools Jutsu
+14 :Mighty Sand Trap